 NGV Global – A Voice Where it Matters

 NGV Global services the rapidly growing natural gas vehicle (NGV) industry worldwide.
 Together with our network of affiliated associations, we represent more than 300 companies and organisations.
 The prime objective of the Association is to increase the use of natural gas and biomethane for transport and to facilitate efficiency, safety and durability in all areas of the industry.
 Come and introduce yourself to us at WGC 2018, Booth 405, to discuss how you can become involved in our activities and make a difference.
-Alternatively, contact Diego Goldin at [email protected].
+Alternatively, contact NGV Global at email@example.com.